In this unit students will identify how to plan and carry out a statistical investigation, looking at facts about their class as a context.

 - Presentation materials

 Session 1 provides an introduction to statistical investigations.
-The class will work together to create a bar chart of numbers of siblings for the class.
+The class will work together to answer the investigative question – How many brothers and sisters do people in our class have?

-Explain to the class that their job for maths this week will be to gather statistics on the class to be presented as a report which will be sent home for parents.
+- Explain to the class that their job for maths this week will be to gather information or data on the class, summarise the information and then present as a report which will be sent home for parents.

-Explain that statistics are information collected and presented in a way that other people can understand what it shows.
+Explain that statistics concerns the collection, organisation, analysis and presentation of data in a way that other people can understand what it shows.

-Explain that the class will work in small groups, each of them with the job of finding information about a particular question.
+- Explain that the class will work in small groups, each of them with the job of finding information about the class.

-First we will work as a whole class to answer the question:
+- First we will work as a whole class to answer the investigative question: